-- c) If a driver is replaced at any time during the Championship his replacement will be deemed to be the original driver for the purposes of assessing power unit usage. - d) After consultation with the relevant power unit supplier the FIA will attach seals to each of the relevant elements of the power unit prior to them being used for the first time at an Event in order to ensure that no significant moving parts can be rebuilt or replaced. - Within two (2) hours of the end of the post-race parc fermé additional seals will be applied to all used power unit elements in order to ensure that they cannot be run or dismantled between Events.
-The sealing method must be agreed with the Technical Delegate. - Upon request to the FIA these additional seals will be removed after the start of the next Event at which the power unit elements are required.
-All such power unit elements must remain within the Competitors' designated garage area when not fitted to a car and may not be started at any time during an Event other than when fitted to a car eligible to participate in the Event. - e) If any of the FIA seals are damaged or removed from the relevant components within the power unit after they have been used for the first time those parts may not be used again unless they were removed under FIA supervision. - 23.4 The only power units that may be used at an Event during the 2017-2021 Championships are either:
+- c) If a driver is replaced at any time during the Championship his replacement will be deemed to be the original driver for the purposes of assessing power unit usage. - d) After consultation with the relevant power unit supplier the FIA will attach seals to each of the relevant elements of the power unit prior to them being used for the first time at an Event in order to ensure that no significant moving parts can be rebuilt or replaced.

+Within two (2) hours of the end of the post-race parc fermé additional seals will be applied to all used power unit elements in order to ensure that they cannot be run or dismantled between Events.
+The sealing method must be agreed with the Technical Delegate.

+Upon request to the FIA these additional seals will be removed after the start of the next Event at which the power unit elements are required.
+All such power unit elements must remain within the Competitors' designated garage area when not fitted to a car and may not be started at any time during an Event other than when fitted to a car eligible to participate in the Event.

-- a) A power unit which is constituted only of elements that were in conformity, at the date they were introduced in the race pool, with the latest submitted and approved homologation dossier as defined in Appendix 4 of these Sporting Regulations, or - b) A power unit previously homologated during the 2014-2021 period.
+- e) If any of the FIA seals are damaged or removed from the relevant components within the power unit after they have been used for the first time those parts may not be used again unless they were removed under FIA supervision. - 23.3 The only power units that may be used at an Event during the 2017-2021 Championships are either: - a) A power unit which is constituted only of elements that were in conformity, at the date they were introduced in the race pool, with the latest submitted and approved homologation dossier as defined in Appendix 4 of these Sporting Regulations, or - b) A power unit previously homologated during the 2014-2021 period.
 Any manufacturer who homologated a power unit during this period may apply to the FIA to re-use such a power unit in a given team without going through the re-homologation process described in Appendix 4 of these regulations.
 Any such power units must be in conformity with the latest homologation dossier submitted to the FIA for that particular power unit for that Championship save for differences in parts agreed by the FIA at its absolute discretion to be solely associated with power unit installation with different teams, provided such differences have no significant effect on car performance.
 The homologation dossier must be updated with these differences.
-The FIA must be satisfied, at its absolute discretion, that such a power unit could fairly and equitably be allowed to compete with other homologated power units. - 23.5 For the purposes of this Article only, an Event will be deemed to comprise P3, the qualifying practice session and the race. - a) Each driver may use no more than one gearbox for six consecutive Events in which his Competitor competes.
-Should a driver use a replacement gearbox he will drop five places on the starting grid at that Event and an additional five places each time a further gearbox is used.
+The FIA must be satisfied, at its absolute discretion, that such a power unit could fairly and equitably be allowed to compete with other homologated power units.

+- 23.4 For the purposes of this Article only, an Event will be deemed to comprise: - At each Event where a sprint qualifying session is scheduled: the qualifying practice session, P2, sprint qualifying session and the race. - At all other Events: P3, the qualifying practice session and the race. - a) Each driver may use no more than one gearbox for six consecutive Events in which his Competitor competes.
+Should a driver use a replacement gearbox he will drop five places on the race starting grid at that Event and an additional five places each time a further gearbox is used.